AmanCode22/ethos-foundry/README.md

 1. You write a Hard Trait using one of the template repos (C, C++, or Rust).
 2. The template has GitHub Actions that build binaries for **all 8 platforms** automatically (Linux x86_64, Linux ARM64, macOS Intel, macOS Apple Silicon, Windows arm64, windows x86_64, Termux ARM64, Termux ARMv7).
 3. You tag a release → binaries go to GitHub Releases.
-4. A GitHub Action automatically opens a PR to this repo with your `manifest.json`.
+4. Open a PR to foundry → You must open a pr to foundry for each version bump also, you can find manifest.json in releases use that for PR as that is different.
 5. I review it.
 If it looks good, I merge it.
 Done.

 **Note:** Traits that don't support all platforms will not be accepted.
 This ensures every user can use every trait, no matter their device.
 Or else open a issue first else PR would be rejected.